hc-sc/edb/README.md

 Open a terminal and then type `npm run dist`, the final eDB application will be located as an executable file within the `prepublish` subfolder.

 Run the executable file to install eDB application to start the application.

-## Development

-### For Renderer process only

-The steps same as `Run the application`.
-When you change a source file in `src/renderer` folder and its subfolders and see webpack spit out the transpiled code, you can then refresh electron to see the changes

-### For Main and Renderer processes

-The fisrt step is the same as step 1 of `Run the application`.

-Then goto Visual Studio Code debug panel, click `Debug` button when the drop down list displays `Launch`.

-## Diffrences Between Branches _DEV, _TEST, _PROD

-### _DEV vs _TEST
- [_TEST]
- * Only initial PickList, Legal Entity, and TOC.
-Function initDB of src/index.js.
- * Product RA table is hidden in Manage Application Data.
-File products.template.html
- * Documents and Files modules are hidden in Manage Application Data. navbarItems array of file globals.component.js
- * Version build number lower 1 than [_DEV].
-Files: /package.json, src/package.json, src/index.js, and splash.template.html.

-### _PROD vs _TEST
- [_PROD] 'build.asar = true' within /package.json